spreto/NNverificationViaLukasiewiczLogic/README.md

 - *model.py* and *train.py* have the routines for training the neural network.

-- *nn2pwl.py* have the routine to translate from the neural network in *FFN.nn* to the file *FFN.pwl*, which codifies a rational McNaughton function in regional format and is the input for [pwl2limodsat](http://github.com/spreto/pwl2limodsat), which translates from *FFN.pwl* to *FFN.out*, which has a representation modulo satisfiability of the neural network into the Łukasiewicz Infinitely-valued Logic.
+- *nn2pwl.py* has the routine to translate from the neural network in *FFN.nn* to the file *FFN.pwl*, which codifies a rational McNaughton function in regional format and is the input for [pwl2limodsat](http://github.com/spreto/pwl2limodsat), which translates from *FFN.pwl* to *FFN.out*, which has a representation modulo satisfiability of the neural network into the Łukasiewicz Infinitely-valued Logic.

 - *outTest.py* has the routine to test the representation in *FFN.out* with random values.